dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

   - Manifolds
 ---

-Often times we want to optimize some model parameter while keeping it constrained.
-Some examples of constraints are:

-1. Constrain a vector to have unit norm
-2. Constrain a set of vectors to be orthogonal
-3. Constrain a scalar to be positive
-4. Constrain a matrix to be symmetric positive definite (SPD)
+Often times, we want to optimize some model parameter while keeping it constrained.
+For example, we might want a parameter vector to have unit norm, a set of vectors to be orthogonal with respect to each other, or a matrix to be symmetric positive definite (SPD).
+For the specific cases where the constraint is for the parameter to be on a manifold, a common approach is to use Riemannian optimization.
+However, there is a simpler and often more efficient way to do constrained optimization: we can use a technique called **parametrization**.

 Parametrizations are a tool to turn a constrained optimization problem into a simpler unconstrained optimization problem.